cferdinandi/slider/README.md

 Getting started with Slider is really easy.
 [View the online tutorial](http://cferdinandi.github.com/slider/) or dig through the `index.html` file.

 ## Changelog
+* v4.1 (Feburary 7 2014)
+  * Added support to pause HTML5 videos on a slide transition.
 * v4.0 (February 6, 2014)
   * Switched to a data attribute for the toggle selector (separates scripts from styles).
   * Added namespacing to init IIFE.